-8.08.
+9.08.
 Suspension or Termination of Business.
 Each seller shall inform the Tax Department on such form as it may prescribe, of any suspension or termination of the seller’s business no later than the 15th day of the month succeeding the month in which such suspension or termination shall occur.
 Receipt of such notice shall cause the Tax Department to terminate the business tax license and/or registration and to so advise the State.

-Article IX.
-Collection and Remittance
+Article X. Collection and Remittance.

-9.01.
+10.01.
 Seller as Collection Agents.
-All sellers located on Tribal and trust lands, who are subject to the taxes levied in this ordinance, are collection agents and are responsible for collecting and remitting taxes imposed under this ordinance.
+All sellers located on Tribal and trust lands, who are subject to the taxes levied in this Ordinance, are collection agents and are responsible for collecting and remitting taxes imposed under this Ordinance.

-9.02.
 Each collection agent is responsible for uncollected taxes and is therefore a

 taxpayer.

-9.03.
 Each collection agent must file periodic returns as provided by the Tax Department.

-Article X. Record Keeping; Financial Standards
+Article XI.
+Record Keeping; Financial Standards.

-10.01.
+11.01.
 Every collection agent shall maintain financial records relating to such taxes for a period of at least four (4) years from the date that a return is filed.
 All such records shall be subject to audit by the Tribe and its agents.

-10.02.
-A person liable for any tax imposed under this ordinance shall keep accurate and complete beginning and annual inventory and purchase records or additions to inventory, complete daily sales records, receipts, invoices, bills of lading, and all pertinent documents in a form the tax department requires.
-If an exemption from tax is claimed for any of the exemptions or deductions allowed under this ordinance, a record shall be kept of the name and address of the person to whom the sale is made, the date of the sale, the article purchased, the type of exemption claimed, the amount of the sale, and, if that person has a sales tax license, the sales tax license number.
+11.02.
+A person liable for any tax imposed under this Ordinance shall keep accurate and complete beginning and annual inventory and purchase records or additions to inventory, complete daily sales records, receipts, invoices, bills of lading, and all pertinent documents in a form the tax department requires.
+If an exemption from tax is claimed for any of the exemptions or deductions allowed under this Ordinance, a record shall be kept of the name and address of the person to whom the sale is made, the date of the sale, the article purchased, the type of exemption claimed, the amount of the sale, and, if that person has a sales tax license, the sales tax license number.

-10.03.
+11.03.
 If the taxpayer fails to file a return or to maintain or preserve proper records as prescribed in this section, or the department has reason to believe that any records maintained or returns filed are inaccurate or incomplete and that additional taxes are due, the tax department may assess the amount of the tax due from the taxpayer based on information that is available or that may become available to the tax department.
 That assessment is considered prima facie correct for the purpose of this act and the burden of proof of refuting the assessment is upon the taxpayer.

-Article XI.
-Tax Department
+Article XII.
+Tax Department.

-11.01.
+12.01.
 Creation of Tax Department.

 a.
-There is created within the Executive Branch of the Tribe a Tax Department, which shall be responsible for overseeing the administration, implementation and enforcement of this ordinance.
+There is created within the Executive Branch of the Tribe a Tax Department, which shall be responsible for overseeing the administration, implementation and enforcement of this Ordinance.

 b.
 A Tax Officer shall be responsible for the day-to-day management of the affairs of the Tax Department and shall perform the specific duties imposed by this and other ordinances adopted by the Tribal Council.
 The Tax Officer shall not have any personal interest in any entity taxed under any Tribal ordinance.